IPVanish: No log policy

 IPVanish does not log traffic destination or content, IP addresses, connection time stamps, or DNS inquiries according to multiple independent audits.
 Information about what is done online, what is downloaded, or what is searched for is not logged.

 In 2018, TorrentFreak reported that in 2016, IPVanish handed over personal information about a customer who was suspected of sharing child pornography on an IRC network to the Department of Homeland Security (DHS).
 The information allowed DHS to identify the customer but the disclosure contradicted IPVanish's privacy policy, which stated that "[IPVanish] will never log any traffic or usage of our VPN."
 In 2017, IPVanish and its parent company were acquired by StackPath.
 At the time, its founder and CEO, Lance Crosby, claimed that "at the time of the acquisition, [...] no logs existed, no logging systems existed and no previous/current/future intent to save logs existed."

 In 2022, under new ownership under Ziff Davis, IPVanish underwent an independently verified no-logs audit conducted by Leviathan Security Group, confirming it abides by its no logs policy.
 In 2025, the company completed a n additional independent audit conducted by Schellman Compliance, again reaffirming that that IPVanish follows its no-logs policy and does not retain data related to customer traffic.

 Reception

 In a 2018 review highlighting IPVanish ‘zero logs’ policies and nonprofit support, CNET ranked IPVanish as one of the best VPN services of the year.

 TechRadar rated the service 4 out of 5 stars in their March 2018 review, commending it for its "powerful features" while criticizing its “lethargic support response”.
 Tom's Guide wrote that it "packs an impressive amount of features and robust security, as well as unlimited simultaneous connections".

+IPVanish faces criticism with a large number of negative reviews regarding dishonoured cancellation terms, accounting for up to 6% of all negative reviews.